ShivamThukral/ApproachFinder-CV/README.md

 # ApproachFinder-CV
-A real-time computer vision algorithm to find potential docking locations indoor environments
+A real-time computer vision algorithm to find potential docking locations indoor environments.
+The repository is divided into multiple sections.